CyCat-project/cycat-project-website/_team/alexandre-dulaunoy.md

 layout: team
 ---

 Enjoy when human are using machines in unexpected ways.
 He breaks stuff and does stuff.
-He is a core member of various open source projects such as [MISP](https://www.misp-project.org/).
+He is a core member of various open source projects such as [MISP](https://www.misp-project.org/), [AIL Project](https://github.com/ail-project) or [D4 Project](https://d4-project.org/).
+He works at the Computer Incident Response Center Luxembourg ([CIRCL](https://www.circl.lu/)).